mantidproject/mantid/docs/source/interfaces/Indirect Data Reduction.rst

   by a comma (,) or a range can be specified by using a dash (-).

 Sum Files
-  If selected the data from each raw file will be summed and from then on treated as a single run.
+  If selected the data from each raw file will be summed and then averaged.
+From then on it is treated as a single run.
+Note that averaging at this stage is different to averaging the output results from multiple individual runs.

 Load Log Files
   If selected the sample logs will be loaded from each of the run files.